Extreme precipitation: Changes under climate scenarios worfklow [Risk assessment]#

 Prepare access to the ready-to-go pre-calculated European datasets#

-Load the file registry for the precipitation_idf_gcm_eur dataset in the CLIMAAX cloud storage with pooch.
+dataset on the CLIMAAX cloud storage with pooch.

 If any files requested below were downloaded before, pooch will inspect the local file contents and skip the download if the contents match expectations.